PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/AndroidSDK Setup.md

 ## Introduction

-This tutorial will walk you through integrating GameSparks with your android project on the Android Builder IDE.
+This tutorial will walk you through integrating GameSparks with your Android project on the Android Builder IDE.
 For the example test harness project that we supply as a sample:
 * The GameSparks Android SDK requires API 8 or greater.
 * The Test Harness requires API 11 or greater.